gilch/hissp/docs/lissp_quickstart.rst

    ;;; Inject

-   _#"The 'inject' reader macro compiles and evaluates the next form at read time and injects the resulting object directly into the Hissp tree, like a qualified reader macro does.
+   _#"The 'inject' parse-time macro compiles and evaluates the next form at read time and injects the resulting object directly into the Hissp tree, like a qualified parse-time macro does.
    "

    #> '(1 2 (operator..add 1 2))          ;Quoting happens at compile time.